MaayanLab/clustergrammer/README.md

 # clustergrammer.js

 Clustergrammer.js is an interactive clustergram/heatmap matrix visualization tool implemented in D3.js.
-A live example of Clustergrammer.js that includes an interactive demo can be seen [here](http://amp.pharm.mssm.edu/clustergrammer/).
+A live example of Clustergrammer.js that includes an interactive demo can be seen [here](http://amp.pharm.mssm.edu/clustergrammer/) and a screenshot is show below.

 ![demo_screenshot](img/demo_screenshot.png "demo_screenshot.png")